 Dark red hair is one of the most popular fashion colors this year.
 Bolder and edgier than the common red – this shade takes on a lot of forms.
-Chestnut, auburn, burgundy, and wine red are only a few of the fan-favorites!
+What is dark red hair called?
+These are the deeper tones and hues of a wide red spectrum.
+Chestnut, auburn, burgundy, and wine red are only a few fan favorites!

 One reason why women and colorists are falling for this deep red tone is how it can soften facial features.
-It gives your hair a multi-dimensional finish without having it go through too much dyeing processes.
+It gives your hair a multi-dimensional finish without too many dyeing processes.
 Dark reddish hair lets you have healthy locks while allowing you to dress your tresses in a super fashionable way.

 What You Should Know When Choosing a Dark Red Hair Color 👇

 - 🤷♀️ Choosing a Shade: The lighter your current hair color, the longer the process will take and the more it will.